Generic stabilizers for simple algebraic groups: Adjoint representation

-If $G$ is of type $C_n$ for $n \ge 2$, the short roots generate a subgroup $G''$ of type $D_n$.
-The restriction of $L(\hst)$ to $G''$ is a Frobenius twist of the natural representation of dimension $2n$, so $G''$ acts irreducibly on $L(\hst)$. \end{proof}
+If $G$ is of type $C_n$ for $n \ge 2$, the root subgroups for the short roots generate a subgroup $G'$ of type $D_n$.
+The restriction of $L(\hst)$ to $G'$ is a Frobenius twist of the natural representation of dimension $2n$, so $G'$ acts irreducibly on $L(\hst)$.

+If $G$ has type $B_n$ for $n \ge 3$, $F_4$, or $G_2$, then the root subgroups for the long roots generate a subgroup $G'$ of type $D_n$, $D_4$, or $A_2$ respectively.
+The description of $\g$ in \cite{Hiss} or \cite{Hogeweij} shows that $\Lie(G')$ maps onto $L(\hst)$ and indeed $L(\hst)$ is also the irreducible part of the adjoint representation of $G'$. \end{proof}